 One of the biggest art exhibits of the year has landed in Washington DC.
+Yayoi Kusama’s Infinity Mirrors offers a unique experience of being in a room where you are surrounded by mirrors making visibility infinity.

 Starting today to May 14th, 2017 you’ll be able to enjoy Kusama’s infinity mirrors at the Hirshhorn museum.